abrotman/ietf_aggregate_reporting/draft-brotman-aggregate-performance-reporting.md

 In order to discover where the reports will be delivered, the report generator will perform a DNS lookup against the domain used with the valid DKIM [@!RFC6376] signatures.
-The lookup will also leverage the selector.
+The lookup will also leverage the selector attached to the signature.
 An example signature might be:

 DKIM-Signature: v=1;a=rsa-sha256;c=relaxed/relaxed;s=sel1;d=foo.example.org;...

-And the resulting TXT record would be:
+And the resulting TXT record lookup would be:

 sel1._aprf._domainkey.foo.example.org